yongler/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _root folder_ for your SIA (e.g. you can save it in your desktop or downloads folder). <br>
    **Note:** There will be data (your internship applications) stored into this same folder, but it would not take up much space.

 4. Double-click the jar file to start the app.
 The GUI similar to the diagram below should appear in a few seconds.
-Note how the app contains some sample data.<br><br>
+Note how the app contains some sample data.
+Do note that for Linux OS, you may have to enable double-click to run JAR files first!<br><br>

    ![Ui](images/MainWindowUi.png)